We need loving communication, we need the presence of the Spirit.

 That is why I do not believe in theologians who do not pray, who are not in humble communication of love with God.

 Neither do I believe in the existence of any human power to pass on authentic knowledge of God.

-Only God knows how to speak about himself, and only the Holy Spirit, who is love, can communicate this knowledge to us.
+Only God can speak about himself, and only the Holy Spirit, who is love, can communicate this knowledge to us.

 When there is a crisis in the Church, it is always here: a crisis of contemplation.

-The revelation of a triune God [God in three persons: Father, Son, and Holy Spirit] in the unity of a sing nature, the revelation of a divine Holy Spirit present in us, is not on the human level; it does not belong to the realm of reason.
+The revelation of a triune God in the unit of a single nature, the revelation of a divine Holy Spirit present in us, is not on the human level; it does not belong to the realm of reason.
 It is a personal communication which God alone can give, and the task of giving it belongs to the Holy Spirit, who is the same love which unites the Father and the Son.

 The Holy Spirit is the fullness and the joy of God.